 Leaky recessed lights may be one example of why you feel drafts despite thinking things were sealed up once the windows were installed.

 You are not convinced your basement is leaky?
 Watch this!

 3. Fireplace Flue & Recessed Lights - Sealing Up "Gateways" to the Outside

 If you just put brand new windows in and you still feel drafts, then look around a bit.
 One easy way to find drafts is to look for the "gateways" to the outside.

 For example, one out of every five customers that I do an energy audit for do not have the flue shut on their fireplace chimney which is a huge gateway to the outside.

-If the construction style of your home is on a crawl space that is open, then you might experience high drafts.
 An open crawl space will allow unconditioned air into the the crawl space and unless there is a proper pressure boundary separating the foundation area from the room above, then drafts will surely occur through the floor.

 If you have a full basement it is very likely that the rim joist in any finished or unfinished area has not been properly air sealed and this will allow air infiltration in the basement area that will cause drafts through walls and floors into the living space above.